 The world today with all its negativity, needs good people more than ever.
-In these times, it is up to you, as a parent, to take active steps to help your child grow up into just that.
+In these times, it is up to you, as a parent, to take active steps to help raise good kids.
 Let’s discover some simple ways that can help you do it and shape your children into loving, good human beings.
-Here are seven ways to teach your kids to be a good kid.

 Gratefulness is by far, one of the most valuable life lessons you need to teach your kid.
 It doesn’t just help him become optimistic and see the positive side of life, but also helps him stay humble and kind, and be more aware of the things he has.